 The Laboratory Standard applies to all employees engaged in the laboratory use of hazardous chemicals.
 This Chemical Hygiene Plan describes necessary protection from risks posed by the laboratory use of hazardous chemicals and is limited to laboratory settings.
 All WKU laboratories must comply with the requirements detailed in this document.
-The scope of this plan extends to those shops, studios, storage spaces, and dry laboratories where chemicals are used or stored and/or where hazardous or regulated waste is generated.
-This extension allows protection of the WKU community as a whole, including laboratory workers, supervisors and students.
 This plan does not specifically address protection needed against radiological, biological, or other hazards (i.e. electrical, laser, mechanical, etc.), and defers to other policies and committees to oversee those safety topics and concerns.